Coursesuite/CA_DurationSpin/README.md

 ![example](screenshot.gif)

-Displays mm:ss when no there are zero hours.
+Displays mm:ss when there are zero hours.

 Value returns seconds (>=0).